-Your vision may be blurry or fuzzy in the days after laser-assisted cataract surgery.
+Your vision may be blurry or fuzzy in the days after laser-assisted eye surgery at our Dallas-Fort Worth clinic.
 This is normal and should go away on its own after a few days.

 You’ll need to see your eye doctor for a follow-up appointment a day or two after your procedure.
 The follow-up appointment will ensure that your eye has started to heal correctly and that there are no complications.

 You could experience soreness or itchiness in your eye for a couple of days once you’ve undergone the procedure.
 You might need to wear an eyepatch during the day or a protective shield while sleeping.

 Eventually, with clearance from your doctor, you can return to your normal activities.
 It could take up to three months to fully recover once you’ve had laser-assisted cataract surgery.

 Unlike traditional cataract surgery, laser-assisted cataract surgery is not usually covered by Medicare.
 Because of this, the cost of the procedure is often paid out of pocket.
 The cost of this depends on different factors, so check with your insurance about your coverage.

 Our commitment to CarterCares means that we will work diligently to ensure that we create the ideal package for you that balances your needs to give you everything you’ve ever wanted out of cataract surgery at a price-point that is comfortable for you.